Navigating Partner Management in a Shifting Ecosystem

 Realign Partner Programs: After reevaluating your partners and value propositions, redesign partner programs to drive the desired level of partner engagement.
 AGI observes that next-generation partner programs are more accommodating to tiering models, while contract programs are more inclusive of the entire ecosystem.
 Vendors are creating master agreements that underpin multiple partner tracks–partners can mix and match tracks they participate in regardless of which business model they are segmented under.
 This approach helps eliminate unnecessary certifications that may not align with a narrowly focused partner’s objectives and improve ease of doing business overall.
 Vendors are also beginning to offer multiple pricing configurations to accommodate different partner operating models: subscription, usage/consumption-based, perpetual or licensed.

 As partner business models evolve in parallel with the technology industry, vendors should consider a more role-based view of the partner universe.
 Without this view, vendors risk treating partners in ways that are outdated relative to their own perceptions and objectives.
 While the solution may be unique in each case, there are clear and immediate steps to increasing your chances of partner success in the future.

 Are you ready to reassess your partner segmentation model?

-Isaac Hausman is a director in the San Francisco office.
+Isaac Hausman is a principal in the San Francisco office.
 He has over 10 years of experience working with clients across multiple industries, focusing on technology and healthcare.
 Isaac has completed projects across all of the firm’s content areas, including coverage strategy, resource deployment and segmentation/account targeting models.
 He has led the execution of multiple sales transformations, both global and domestic.
 Most recently, he led a high growth diagnostics company through a multi-year coverage and sales compensation optimization that led to the successful achievement of their revenue objectives for the first time in two years.